justwriteclick/docslikecode/_learn/01-sphinx-python-rtd.md

    (py3-sphinx) $ pip install sphinx
    ```

-1. To verify that sphinx is installed, run the `sphinx-build` command with the `--help` parameter.
+1. To verify that Sphinx is installed, run the `sphinx-build` command with the `--help` parameter.

    ```
    (py3-sphinx) $ sphinx-build --help